iczster/iczster.github.io/_posts/2025-08-23-trip-review-keighley-haworth.md

 ## 🛏️ Base Camp: The Old Silent Inn

 We stayed at the **Old Silent Inn**, which I’d describe as **functional rather than luxurious**.
 It’s not somewhere you stay for plush comforts or indulgence, but it works well as a **base camp** if your plans revolve around hiking and exploring.
-This was personified with the comment "we have upgraded you to a room with a window" 😂
+This was personified with the comment "we have upgraded your to a room with a window" 😂

 Having said that its Warm, practical and well located, exactly what we needed.